Walt Whitman: Early life

-Walter Whitman was born on May 31, 1819, in West Hills, Town of Huntington, Long Island, to parents with interests in Quaker thought, Walter (1789–1855) and Louisa Van Velsor Whitman (1795–1873).
-The second of nine children, he was immediately nicknamed "Walt" to distinguish him from his father.
-Walter Whitman Sr. named three of his seven sons after American leaders: Andrew Jackson, George Washington, and Thomas Jefferson.
-The oldest was named Jesse.
-The couple's sixth son, the youngest, was named Edward.
-At the age of four, Whitman moved with his family from West Hills to Brooklyn, living in a series of homes, in part due to bad investments.
-Whitman looked back on his childhood as generally restless and unhappy, given his family's difficult economic status.
-One happy moment that he later recalled was when he was lifted in the air and kissed on the cheek by the Marquis de Lafayette during a celebration in Brooklyn on July 4, 1825.
+Whitman was born on May 31, 1819, in West Hills, New York, the second of nine children of Quaker parents Walter and Louisa Van Velsor Whitman, of English and Dutch descent respectively.
+He was immediately nicknamed "Walt" to distinguish him from his father.
+At the age of four, Whitman moved with his family from Huntington to Brooklyn, living in a series of homes, in part due to bad investments.
+Whitman looked back on his childhood as generally restless and unhappy, given his family's difficult financial struggles.
+One happy moment that he later recalled was when he was lifted in the air and kissed on the cheek by the Marquis de Lafayette during a celebration of the setting of the Brooklyn Apprentices' Library's cornerstone by Lafayette in Brooklyn on July 4, 1825.
+Whitman later worked as a librarian at that institution.

-At the age of 11 Whitman concluded formal schooling.
-He then sought employment for further income for his family; he was an office boy for two lawyers and later was an apprentice and printer's devil for the weekly Long Island newspaper the Patriot, edited by Samuel E. Clements.
+At the age of 11, Whitman ended his formal schooling and sought employment to assist his family, which was struggling financially.
+He was an office boy for two lawyers and later was an apprentice and printer's devil for the weekly Long Island newspaper the Patriot, edited by Samuel E. Clements.
 There, Whitman learned about the printing press and typesetting.
 He may have written "sentimental bits" of filler material for occasional issues.
 Clements aroused controversy when he and two friends attempted to dig up the corpse of the Quaker minister Elias Hicks to create a plaster mold of his head.
 Clements left the Patriot shortly afterward, possibly as a result of the controversy.